Sinking of the SS City of Benares: Sailing

-The Benares, as she was known, was provided to the British Government in the summer of 1940 by her owners — Ellerman City & Hall Lines — for use as an evacuation ship for children, accompanied by the SS City of Simla and the SS City of Paris.
-The three ships were fitted out and inspected for use and all were stated as serviceable for the Children's Overseas Reception Board (CORB) scheme.
-The City of Paris set sail with 45 CORB children on 10 of September 1940, while only days after the Benares' sailing, 37 CORB children embarked the City of Simla.
+The Benares, as the ship was known, was provided to the British Government in the summer of 1940 by her owners—Ellerman City & Hall Lines—for use as an evacuation ship for children, accompanied by the SS City of Simla and the SS City of Paris.
+The three ships were outfitted and inspected for use and stated as serviceable for the Children's Overseas Reception Board (CORB) scheme.
+The City of Paris set sail with 45 CORB children on 10 September 1940, the Benares with 90 CORB children on the 13th, and the City of Simla with 37 CORB children a few days later.

-On the 13 of September 1940, she set sail on her first Atlantic-crossing, with 209 crew (181 men, 5 women, and 23 boys aged 15 and under), 6 convoy staff members (made up of 4 signalman, a telegraphist, and the commodore, all male), 90 CORB children (46 boys and 44 girls, ages 5 to 15), their 10 escorts (3 men, 7 women), and 91 fare-paying passengers (37 men, 44 women, and 10 children: 4 boys and 6 girls).
+On Friday, 13 September 1940, the Benares set sail from Liverpool, England, on her first Atlantic crossing, with 209 crew (181 men, 5 women, and 23 boys aged 15 and under), 6 convoy staff members (made up of 4 signalmen, a telegraphist, and the commodore, all male), 90 CORB children (46 boys and 44 girls, ages 5 to 15), their 10 escorts (3 men, 7 women), and 91 fare-paying passengers (37 men, 44 women, and 10 children: 4 boys and 6 girls).
 The weather was rough on the first night, but for the next few days the wind was light and the sun shone down on the Benares' sweeping promenades.

-Although the Benares was an Ellerman passenger liner, the voyage was being operated by Cunard-White Star Line (apparently they operated all CORB voyages), though, of course, her crew remained Ellerman crew.
-Oddly, if anything were to go wrong during the voyage Ellerman City & Hall Lines would get the blame, as it was their crew in control of the ship.
+Although the Benares was an Ellerman passenger liner, all CORB voyages were operated by Cunard-White Star Line, though the crew remained an Ellerman crew.
+Oddly, if anything were to go wrong during the voyage, Ellerman City & Hall Lines would get the blame, as it was their crew in control of the ship.

 There was some controversy over the sailing date.
-The Benares was supposed to sail on the twelfth, but mines dropped into the Mersey by the Luftwaffe had prevented this.
-She had left her berth on the twelfth, sailed past the Dockers Clock, but no further, as she awaited the mines to be cleared out.
-The sailors did not want the liner to sail on the thirteenth.
+The Benares was supposed to sail on 12 September, but mines dropped into the Mersey by the Luftwaffe had prevented this.
+She had left her berth on the 12th, sailed past the Dockers Clock, but no further, as she awaited the mines to be cleared out.
+The sailors did not want the liner to sail on the 13th.
 Many people considered 13 an unlucky number, and it was considered unlucky for any ship to sail on Friday.
-Many of the crew were worried, as they knew the final deck plan for the SS City of Benares, was known as the "thirteenth plan."
-But the escort ships had a deadline; they needed to escort the incoming convoy of HX71, so they could only protect the Benares for so long.
-So the thirteenth it was.
+Many of the crew were worried, as they knew the final deck plan for the SS City of Benares was known as the "thirteenth plan".
+But the Benares' escort ships had a deadline—they needed to escort the incoming convoy of HX71, so they could only protect the Benares for so long—making departure on the 13th necessary.

-The Benares, was in a convoy of 19 merchant vessels (this was Convoy OB 213) being escorted by the destroyer HMS Winchelsea and two corvettes, HMS Gloxinia and HMS Gladiolus.
+The Benares was in a convoy of 19 merchant vessels (Convoy OB 213) being escorted by the destroyer HMS Winchelsea and two corvettes, HMS Gloxinia and HMS Gladiolus.
 In the early hours of 17 September 1940, the escorts left, leaving the convoy unprotected.
 On this same day another CORB liner, SS Diomed, set sail with another batch CORB children.